Chloramphenicol 1% Eye Ointment

 How does Chloramphenicol Eye Ointment work?

-Chloramphenicol Eye Ointment contains the broad spectrum antibiotic chloramphenicol, which can work to treat a range of bacterial infections.
+Chloramphenicol Eye Ointment contains the broad spectrum antibiotic chloramphenicol, which can work to treat a range of bacterial infections such as conjunctivitis.

 It works by stopping the bacteria from producing the essential proteins it needs to reproduce.
 Doing this limits the bacteria's ability to grow, allowing your body's immune system to kill off the existing bacteria before they are able to reproduce.